Egypt to require virus vaccinations for civil servants

 Egypt has seen a slight surge in confirmed cases in recent weeks, with an average of 800 cases reported every day this month.

-The Health Ministry registered 871 cases and 44 fatalities on Sunday, bringing the tally to around 318,460 confirmed cases, including 17,970 deaths.
-However, the actual numbers of COVID-19 cases, like elsewhere in the world, are thought to be far higher in part due to limited testing.
+The Health Ministry registered 871 new cases and 44 fatalities on Sunday, bringing the tally to around 318,460 confirmed cases, including 17,970 deaths.
+However, the actual number of COVID-19 cases, like elsewhere in the world, are thought to be far higher, in part due to limited testing.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.